CSEM-led 'PHABULOuS' consortium gets €15M to raise manufacturing readiness levels of free-form micro-optical components.

 Aim of H2020-funded program is to accelerate commercialization of diagnostic devices, cut R&D costs.

-University of Western Australia project could assist in cancer diagnosis and treatment.
+University of Bath project could assist point-of-care diagnosis in developing nations.

 Laboratory for Attosecond Physics technique improves sensitivity over existing IR methods.